BhavanaNannuru/cyber_security_journal/unfiltered.md

  # Day 2 – Easy!
 📅 Date: 8 June 2025
 It was a pretty easy job today.
 Needed to install vmware and debian.
 Rest of the tools were already installed by default!
 Job done perfect!
 Look's like the 2nd brick is laid down pretty firmly!

+ # Day 3 – Did Something!
+📅 Date: 9 June 2025
+Feels like I have done something, a step closer but yet not that big.
+Probably because am still taking the intial steps.
+Planning to lay foundations stronger.
+Looking forward to tomorrow.